vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     You can check the Notification pane in the Azure portal.

-1. Verify that your **rg-az220vm** resource group has been pinned to your Azure dashboard.

-    To pin your resource group to the dashboard, navigate to your Azure dashboard, and then complete the following:
+1. To pin your **rg-az220vm** resource group to the dashboard, navigate to your Azure dashboard, and then complete the following:

     * On the Azure portal menu, click **Resource groups**.
     * On the **Resource groups** blade, under **Name**, locate the **rg-az220vm** resource group.